estevamdf2/rocket-chat-zabbix/README.md

 ### Pré requirement

 You have to obtain the value of USER-ID.
-For get the value run the command below
+To get the value, run the command below:

 ```shell
 curl http://rocket.chat/api/v1/login \
      -d "user=myusername&password=mypassword"
 ```

-If you have sucess of this command you will see the output below
+If you have succeeded on this command you will see the output below:

 ```json
 {